 Private Sector CSR, and International Human Rights

 I have assisted private sector firms and organizations to identify and craft a pragmatic program of corporate social responsibility (CSR) in their international activities, starting from a rethinking of the organizational values and principles that guide action and increasing sensitivity to local values and practices abroad.
-I have helped firms and organizations to achieve a leadership position in fulfilling the United Nations’ Guiding Principles on Business and Human Rights (including but not limited to the human rights of LGBTI persons, and gender equality), and to align with the Yogyakarta Principles.
+I have helped firms and organizations to achieve a leadership position in fulfilling the United Nations’ Guiding Principles on Business and Human Rights (including but not limited to the human rights of LGBTQ persons, and gender equality), and to align with the Yogyakarta Principles.
 Also, through raising awareness of the “triple bottom line” of people, planet and profits, I have provided advice on the identification and integration of socially responsible practices into daily business operations and policies.

 Strategic Planning and Organizational Strengthening

-As a highly experienced yet objective outsider, I have been able to help an organization think through their strategic options to identify, revise, update, or otherwise focus on specific strategic goals, action plans, indicators, marketing tactics, and budgetary measures that offer the best prospects for achieving measurable positive results, in line with that organization’s larger mission and values.
+As a highly experienced yet objective outsider, I have been able to help an organization think through their strategic options to identify, revise, update, or otherwise focus on specific strategic goals, action plans, indicators, marketing tactics, gender dynamics, and budgetary measures that offer the best prospects for achieving measurable positive results, in line with that organization’s larger mission and values.

 Civil Society Capacity Building